 For Marx, that only labour creates value is self-evident.
 “Every child knows that any nation that stopped working, not for a year, but let us say, just for a few weeks, would perish….
 This constitutes the economic laws of all societies, including capitalism.
 And every child knows, too, that the amounts of products corresponding to the differing amounts of needs, demand differing and quantitatively determined amounts of society’s aggregate labour”, Letter from Marx to Kugelmann, 11 July 1868, MECW, vol.43, pp.68-69.

 Total surplus value is produced from exploitation of work forces employed by various capitalists – the difference in value measured in labour time between that time needed for the wages of the labour force and the price of the commodity or service produced realised in the market place for the capitalist.
-But not the surplus value or profit achieved by each capitalist’s workforce does not go directly to the individual capitalist.
+But not all the surplus value or profit achieved by each capitalist’s workforce goes directly to the individual capitalist.
 Each capitalist competes in the market to sell its commodities.
 And that competition leads to profits being redistributed because profits tend to an average rate per unit of capital invested.

 The transformation of values created by labour into prices in the market means that individual prices will differ from individual values.
 As Baumol says, Marx knew that individual prices of production differed from individual values; unlike Ricardo who could not solve this transformation.

 So total surplus value is converted (transformed) into total profit, interest and rent, with the market deciding how much for each capitalist.
 Yes, ‘supply and demand’ decides profit or loss for an individual capitalist.
 But that is just the appearance or result of the distribution of profit through market competition but created by the overall exploitation of labour in the production process.